military-strategies-and-tactics

 Table of Contents

-Institutional Reform and Leadership
+Institutional Reform and the Prussian Model

 The Battle of Pyongyang (September 15, 1894)

-The Japanese attack was a coordinated four-pronged assault.
-The right wing, under General Oshima Yoshimasa, feinted towards the main defenses while the main force attacked the weaker northern and southern approaches.
-The IJA took significant casualties from the Qing defensive fire, but the discipline and tactical training of the Japanese soldiers allowed them to press their attacks.
+Pyongyang was the strategic gateway to the Korean peninsula.
+The city was heavily fortified with thick earthen walls, modern earthworks, and a garrison of roughly 13,000 to 15,000 Qing troops.
+The Japanese 1st Army, numbering about 10,000 men, approached from multiple directions after a rapid advance from Seoul.
+The battle began at dawn with a coordinated artillery bombardment, followed by simultaneous infantry assaults on four gates.
+The Japanese right wing, under General Oshima Yoshimasa, launched a diversionary attack on the main defenses while the main force struck the weaker northern and southern approaches.
+The Qing defenders fought tenaciously, and Japanese casualties were significant during the initial assault.
+However, the discipline and tactical training of the Japanese infantry allowed them to maintain pressure.
 By mid-afternoon, the Japanese had breached the outer defenses.
-A Chinese counterattack was brutally repulsed.
-General Nozu, commanding the central column, broke through the gates.
-The Qing defenders, fearing encirclement and their command structure collapsing, abandoned the city.
-The victory was decisive.
-The Japanese captured vast amounts of supplies, ammunition, and artillery.
-With Pyongyang taken, the IJA had uncontested control of the Korean peninsula and a clear path to the Chinese border.
+A Qing counterattack was repulsed with heavy losses.
+General Nozu, commanding the center column, broke through the main gate.
+Fearing encirclement and with their command structure collapsing, the Qing garrison abandoned the city.
+The Japanese captured vast quantities of supplies, ammunition, and artillery.
+The victory gave the IJA uncontested control of the peninsula and a clear path to the Chinese border.

 The Battle of the Yalu River (Jiuliancheng, October 24, 1894)